-In research, a population refers to the entire group of people, items, or cases that a study is interested in.
-Think of it as the full picture you want to understand.
+In research and statistics, a population is the entire group of people, items, or cases that a study is interested in.
+It is the full set about which you want to draw conclusions.
+The population does not have to mean people: it can be objects, events, organisations, or measurements, as long as the members share the characteristic you are studying.
 For example:

 - If you are studying customer satisfaction at a retail chain, every customer who shops there is part of the population.